c64lib/docu/index.md

 ---
 layout: default
 ---
-In software world we developers ofter share with others.
+In software world we, developers, often share with others.
 We pack our code into libraries and allow other coders to use them.
 This increases our productivity as we can focus now on real applications instead of doing core things again and again.
 This is a standard approach for 2019.
 It